 - Strengthening Conservation And Management Of Lumbini: The Birthplace Of The Lord Buddha, World Heritage Property (£31990.00 from UNESCO)

-Using a multidisciplinary approach, involving geophysical and auger survey, excavation and geoarchaeological analysis, the project aimed to shed light on the date of the Buddha's life and the nature of early Buddhist monuments.
-These investigations were supported by chronometric dating, including radiocarbon and optically stimulated luminescence dating of both soils and bricks.
-It utilised micromorphology and pollen cores in order to reconstruct the past landscape of the site, detailing the impact of human occupation on the environment, as well as how early inhabitants adapted to the landscape and climate around them.
-These components were bound together within GIS to provide an integrated tool to aid the long-term management of the site.
-In addition, detailed visitor and stakeholder surveys were undertaken in order to better understand the social and economic impact (both positive and negative) of heritage development on local communities.
+Consequently, the project Strengthening the Conservation and Management of Lumbini; the Birthplace of Lord Buddha was established that brought together archaeologists, conservators, site planners and management teams.
+The three year project was led by Professor Yukio Nishimura of Kobe Design University, and Professor Robin Coningham and Mr Kosh Prasad Acharya, were invited to lead the archaeological component of the project.
+Using a multidisciplinary approach, the project aimed to shed light on the date of the Buddha's life and the nature of early Buddhist monuments and settlement at Lumbini.
+Supported by scientific dating, excavations also used micromorphology and pollen cores to reconstruct the past landscape of the site, detailing the impact of human occupation on the environment, as well as how early inhabitants adapted to the landscape and climate around them.
+These components were bound together within a GIS database to provide an integrated tool to aid the long-term management of the site.
+Detailed visitor and stakeholder surveys were undertaken to better understand the social and economic impact (both positive and negative) of heritage development on local communities.

 - Strickland, K.M., Coningham, R.A.E., Acharya, K.P., Schmidt, A., Simpson, I.A., Kunwar, R.B., Tremblay, J., Manuel, M.J., Davis, C.E., Krishna Bahadur, K.C. & Bidari, B. (2016).
 Ancient Lumminigame: A Preliminary Report on Recent Archaeological Investigations at Lumbini’s Village Mound (Nepal).
 Ancient Nepal 190: 1-17.